opensafely/documentation/docs/getting-started.md

 ### Add a chart

 **Every** study starts with a *study definition* like the one you just edited.
-When executed, a study definition generates a compressed CSV of patient data.
+When executed, a study definition generates a compressed CSV (`.csv.gz `) of patient data.

 A real analysis will have several further steps after this.
 Each step is defined in a separate file, and can be written in [any of the programming languages supported in